 Kirk Douglas is an American film and stage actor, film producer and author.
 After an impoverished childhood with immigrant parents and six sisters, he had his film debut in The Strange Love of Martha Ivers, with Barbara Stanwyck.
-Douglas soon developed into a leading box-office star throughout the 1950s and 1960s, known for doing serious dramas, including westerns and war movies.
+Douglas soon developed into a leading box-office star throughout the 1950s and 1960s, known for doing serious dramas, including westerns movies.
 During a sixty-year acting career, he has appeared in over 90 movies, and in 1960 was responsible for ending the Hollywood blacklist.
-In 1949, after a lead role as an unscrupulous boxing hero in Champion, for which he was nominated as Best Actor, Douglas became a star.
-His style of acting relied on expressing great ...more on Wikipedia
+In 1949, after a lead role as an unscrupulous boxing hero in Champion, for which he was nominated as Best Actor, Douglas became a star. ...more on Wikipedia

 Birthplace: Amsterdam, New York, United States of America

 Credits: Spartacus, Paths of Glory, 20, 000 Leagues Under the Sea, The Final Countdown

 Olivia Mary de Havilland is a British-born American actress known for her early ingenue roles, as well as her later more substantial roles.
 Born in Tokyo to English parents, de Havilland and her younger sister, actress Joan Fontaine, moved to California in 1919.
 She performed as Melanie Hamilton in Gone with the Wind and in eight co-starring roles opposite Errol Flynn, including The Adventures of Robin Hood, Dodge City, Santa Fe Trail. ...more on Wikipedia

 Birthplace: Tokyo, Japan

 Credits: The Adventures of Robin Hood, Gone with the Wind, The Heiress, The Snake Pit